livingdocsIO/documentation/content/enterprise/guides/media-library/index.md

     label: 'Files', // used in dashboards generated for this mediaType
     description: ''
   },
-  metadata: [ // any metadata configuration as you know it from contentTypes already
+  // any metadata configuration as you know it from contentTypes already
-    {
+  metadata: [{
     handle: 'title',
     type: 'li-text',
     config: {
       required: true, // if a metadata property is required, the user will see a form to enter the metadata during upload
       requiredErrorMessage: 'Please provide a title',
       maxLength: 200,
       index: true
     },
     ui: {component: 'liMetaTextForm'}
   },
   {
     handle: 'description',
     type: 'li-text',
     config: {
       index: true
     },
     ui: {component: 'liMetaTextForm'}
   },
   {
     handle: 'credit',
     type: 'li-text',
     config: {
       required: true,
       requiredErrorMessage: 'Please provide a source',
       index: true
     },
     ui: {component: 'liMetaTextForm'}
-    }
-  ],
+  }],
   editor: {
     // the dashboard seen by users when opening from the document editor
     dashboard: {
-      displayFilters: [
+      displayFilters: [{
-        {
         filterName: 'liDateTimeRange'
-        }
-      ]
+      }]
     },
     // the dashboard opened through the main navigation
     managementDashboard: {
-      displayFilters: [
+      displayFilters: [{
-        {
         filterName: 'liDateTimeRange'
-        }
-      ]
+      }]
     }
   }
 }